BorisWild/boriswild.github.io/README.md

    Worked as a fullstack middle+ web developer.

    On the frontend worked with `NextJs11` and `Ant Design`.
 Built payment, billing, pricing plan and user settings pages.
-Added different menus, buttons, switchers and icons to the UI.
+Added debounce search, different menus, buttons, switchers and icons to the UI.
 Implemented multilanguage translation and localization, using `i18Next` and SSG for landing page:  [https://qrepublik.com/](https://qrepublik.com/)

    On the backend developed web app RESTful api using `Laravel9` and documented it with `Swagger`.
-Developed country balancer(according to user country, it redirects to different servers), registration(with encryption of user data according to GPDR), authentication(with two factor auth), qr-code generator(with image uploading and editing), corp section with dashboard for analitics for three roles(departments, managers, employes) and so on...
+Developed country balancer(according to user country, it redirects to different servers), registration(with encryption of user data according to GPDR), authentication(with two factor auth), qr-code generator(with image uploading and editing), corp section(four roles) with dashboard for analitics, etc.
       - To see production build, please visit: [https://my.qrepublik.id/auth](https://my.qrepublik.id/auth)
    - Description of api routes and features can be found here:  [https://apidev.qrepublik.id/api/documentation](https://apidev.qrepublik.id/api/documentation)

+   Did `code reviews`, `CI/CD` with GitLab runner and `Envoy`, migration of old users to new version of app, held presentations for `Starta fond` and so on...

 **2. picsAI 2022**